 Tax Freedom Day represents the American people as a whole.
 So what's your personal Tax Freedom Day?
 Here's an easy way to calculate it for any previous year.
 You'll have all the information you need when you pay your taxes.
 First, add up your total state and federal tax obligations.
 Next, find your adjusted gross income.
 Divide the taxes by the income to get a percentage.

 Now multiply that percentage by 365, the number of days in the year.
 You will get the number of days it takes to pay off your tax bill.
-Enter that number into this calculator.
+Count that many days into the year and mark the date.
 That's your personal Tax Freedom Day.

-Government budget spending is usually such a large number, it’s hard to relate to your everyday life.
-Converting budget spending into days worked makes it easier to wrap your head around.
-With a better picture of your tax burden, you may think that it’s too high.
+Government budget spending is such a large number, it’s hard to wrap your head around what your taxes go toward.
+Converting budget spending into days worked makes it easier to relate to your everyday life.